philmale/graduated-room-lights/README.md

 ![Example Roof](https://github.com/philmale/graduated-room-lights/blob/main/graduatedLights.jpg?raw=true)

-Script to set a graduated transition from one colour to another across a group of Philips Hue lights (should work with any light that can understand HS parameters for colour), you can specify a light group or a list of explicit lights to transition the colours across, set the starting and/or ending hue, saturation and brightness - if anything is missing an appropriate random value will be selected - and you can choose a number of different ways of stepping across the HS colour space (complementary, analogous, close, subtle, triadic, tetradic, random).
+Home Assistant script to set a graduated transition from one colour to another across a group of Philips Hue lights (should work with any light that can understand HS parameters for colour), you can specify a light group or a list of explicit lights to transition the colours across, set the starting and/or ending hue, saturation and brightness - if anything is missing an appropriate random value will be selected - and you can choose a number of different ways of stepping across the HS colour space (complementary, analogous, close, subtle, triadic, tetradic, random).
 Looks great in rooms where there are several Hue ceiling spots, but will work across any number of lights in any group.
 ## Example
 An example of how to call it.